All The Looks From Target’s Fall Designer Collab

 Much like with past collections, designers have brought their unique aesthetics to their respective lines: Sergio Hudson, who rose to national fame after dressing Michelle Obama for the 2021 Presidential Inauguration, is taking on suiting; Kika Vargas, a Colombian designer and Missoni alum known for her voluminous frocks, is giving cottagecore a 2022 spin with collared coats, puff sleeves, and two-piece skirt sets; and La Ligne, a brand founded by Vogue and rag & bone alums, is bringing its knack for timeless essentials and striped sweaters.

-This collection follows last year’s partnership with Christopher John Rogers, Sandy Liang, and Nili Lotan, as well as a slew of previous designer lineups that have introduced emerging and established brands to new customers across the country.
+This collection follows last year’s partnership with Victor Glemaud, Rachel Comey, Sandy Liang, and Nili Lotan, as well as a slew of previous designer lineups that have introduced emerging and established brands to new customers across the country.

-"Being in so many doors across the United States, I can't wait for them to feel this," La Ligne co-founder Valerie Boster tells Refinery29.
+"Being in so many doors across the United States, I can't wait for them to feel this," La Ligne co-founder Valerie Macaulay tells Refinery29.
 Vargas, whose brand is rooted in her Colombian heritage, is also looking forward to introducing her maximalist approach and inspiration to first-time consumers.
 "In Latin America, wherever you look, there's magic," she says.
 Meanwhile, Hudson is excited to share the collection with his closest ones: "To be able to bring something for people like my family, who have always supported me, that they can afford is a gift to me.

 While the collection — which will retail from $7 to $70 — won’t be available until October 9, you can start perusing the lookbook ahead to keep an eye on your favorites.